 When an ArcGIS Server service will be published, you can specify the federated server where the service will be published.
 To publish an ArcGIS Server service, access to the admin API must be possible through either the federated server's administration URL or services URL.

 Before sharing a web layer, analyze your GIS resource to identify potential performance delays and errors.
 For more information, see Analyze your GIS resource.

-Support map visualization and feature querying.
-Map image layers are drawn dynamically by the server and are appropriate for visualizing data on top of your basemaps.
-Map image layers can only be shared to Portal for ArcGIS 10.4 or later.
+Supports map visualization and feature querying.
+Map image layers can be drawn dynamically by the server or from tiles.
+Map image layers can only be shared to ArcGIS Enterprise.
 Map image layers can reference datasets in workspaces that have been registered with your federated server.
-When sharing a map image layer, the layer can be shared to any server that has been federated with the portal that you have access to.
-Associated layers that depend on the map image layer can include the following:
+When sharing a map image layer, the service can be published to any server that has been federated with the portal to which you have access.
+Additional layers and capabilities can be enabled; for more information, see Additional layers and capabilities.

 Layer types by active portal

-|Active portal||Feature layer||Tile layer||Vector tile layer||Map image layer||Scene layer -Multipatch||Scene layer—Points||Scene layer—Point cloud||Imagery layer||Elevation layer||Stand-alone table|
+|Active portal||Feature layer||Tile layer||Vector tile layer||Map image layer||Scene layer—3D Object||Scene layer—Points||Scene layer—Point cloud||Scene layer—Building||Imagery layer||Elevation layer||Stand-alone table|

 Portal for ArcGIS 10.4 and 10.4.1

 When selecting the layer type, consider the following:

 - If the layer will be used for editing workflows, select feature layer.